 Apart from the tools described by myself, there are other appliances useful in geocoding the addresses in MS Excel.
 One of them is provided by OpencageData, where you can register your API key and make 2500 requests per day.
 It’s very useful and much quicker than Nominatim.
 The geocoding can be done both with VBA Excel as well as via Google Sheets.
 Under these links, you can learn more about how to do it.

 Another way of geocoding in Excel is the Mapcite add-in installation.
 You can do some geocoding for free, but registration is required.
-The amount of 5000 addresses monthly is not too big at all, but still, something, when you are run out of the other options.
+The amount of 5000 addresses monthly is not too big at all, but still, something, when you run out of the other options.
 Once the plugin is installed you can see it in the main Excel ribbon (Pic 9).

-In these, all parts of the big article fully dedicated to costless geocoding in Excel I shown all the useful tools, which help you to do it.
+In these, all parts of the big article are fully dedicated to costless geocoding in Excel I have shown all the useful tools, which help you to do it.
 Personally, I think, that the best is the Bing Excel geocoding tool, which we can conveniently integrate with our workbook and geocode 10k addresses.
-Creating the new profile in order to gain the new Bing Maps API code and input into our workbook won’t be a problem at all.
+Creating the new profile in order to gain the new Bing Maps API code and input it into our workbook won’t be a problem at all.
 If you wish to have no limit with your address geocoding, then Nominatim will be the best, but remember, that this tool is quite slow (1 request per second), so you will have to wait.
 It’s good to consider the OpenCage geocoding, which gives you 2500 records daily.

-This is the geocoding, where coordinates are gained from the addresses.
+This is geocoding, where coordinates are gained from the addresses.
 In the nearest future, I would like to find the best and explain to you the costless reverse geocoding appliances for MS Excel, where at the basis of coordinates, the address string will be provided.

 - Kounadi O, et al., 2013, Accuracy and privacy aspects in free online reverse geocoding services, (in:) Cartography and Geographic Information Science, vol. 40, issue 2, p.140-153